 Are root canals expensive?

-It’s less expensive and less invasive to save your tooth through a root canal than to extract it and replace it with an implant or bridge.
+It’s less expensive and less invasive to save your tooth through a root canal then it is to extract it and replace it with an implant or bridge.
 Our team will be happy to work with you to design a customized payment plan that works well with your budget and needs.
 We believe that finances should never get in the way of you receiving the dental treatments necessary to achieve optimal oral health.

 Why can’t antibiotics make abscess go away?